Anyfi.net is a software extension for existing Wi-Fi access points. This software extension

 hardening against Internet-based brute force attacks.

-will only use the bandwidth you don't need.
+will mostly use the bandwidth you don't need anyway.

 Anyfi.net software constantly measures and prioritizes both bandwidth and